Asma Shirazi: Peter Mackler Award

 Shirazi is the first Pakistani journalist to win the prestigious Peter Mackler Award for Courageous and Ethical Journalism on 23 October 2014.
 The award is given annually to a single journalist who has demonstrated a great commitment to unbiased reporting and to upholding media freedoms.
 Shirazi's award pays "tribute to the courage of those who fight for freedom of information in Pakistan, where seven journalists were murdered in connection with their work in 2013," said Delphine Halgand, the Director of Reporters Without Borders.

-AFP has also recognized her momentous contribution.
+Agence France-Presse (AFP) has also recognized her momentous contribution.
 "AFP is happy to be associated with this recognition of Asma Shirazi's great courage and perseverance in reporting on conflict and politics in Pakistan despite the personal dangers she faced," said David Millikin, AFP's director for North America.